oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 ##### Policy Attachment

-Tenancy level policies are always attached at the root compartment.
+Tenancy level policies are always attached to the root compartment.

 ##### Putting it Together - A Concrete Example